harrycresswell/harry/site/content/pages/now.md

 url = "now"
 +++

 I’m in Hamburg 🇩🇪, the weather is a delightful 30°c.
-Between grilling sessions in the park, these are the things I’m currently focusing on.
+In between grilling sessions in the park, these are the things I’m focusing on.

 ### Current Projects